littleroot/blog/_pages/arch linux install 2021.md

 cryptsetup luksAddKey /dev/nvme0n1p<N> cryptkeys.key
 ```

-Open the encrypted devices, make filesystems on the mapped devices, and
+Open the encrypted devices, make filesystems, and mount or swapon all
-mount or swapon.
+partitions 1–n.
 The options with which you open and mount right now
-don't really matter.
+don't really matter, you can edit `/etc/{crypttab,fstab}` later.

 [^2]: This uses [LUKS on a partition](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_a_partition)
 [^3]: https://security.stackexchange.com/questions/40208